prashant-clk/TodoList/README.md

-# Simple To do list dynamic web app using angular with
+# Simple To do list dynamic web app using angular.